jpasikainen/ot-harjoitustyo/documentation/instructions.md

 7. Repeat step 6 until the text has changed to "Harvest"
 8. Click on the button and you receive money!
 9. Now you can check out "Idle Income" screen by clicking a button with the exact text
 10. If you have money, purchase "Bee hive".
-It generates you money passively!
+It generates money passively!
 11. Repeat steps 1-8 until bored and click "High Scores" button
-12. Write on the field your name and press submit
+12. Write your name on the filed at the bottom and press submit